 Figure 6: The relation between θ and the number of domain names in domain names extraction of PRSD

 We discuss our choice of features in the processing of the DGA domain name.
 On the one hand, we cannot select too many features to ensure that the training time and classification time of the model cannot be too long.
-On the other hand, we cannot choose too few characteristics, otherwise it is difficult to achieve satisfactory recall rate.
+On the other, we cannot choose too few characteristics, otherwise it is difficult to achieve satisfactory recall rate.
 Finally, we select the SLD’s length, entropy, and bigram, trigram, fourgram, these five characteristics.
-And we use random forests as classifiers.
+In addition, we use random forests as classifiers.
 As shown in Figure 7, we observe the result through confusion matrices, with a recall rate of more than 96%.
-And we carried out ten fold cross validation, recall rates are above 85%, the highest can reach more than 98%.
+Besides, we carried out tenfold cross validation, recall rates are above 85%, the highest can reach more than 98%.

 Figure 7: The effect of different α, β, and time intervals on the recall rate